samuelcaldas/binGo/README.md

-# Bingo
+# binGo

-Bingo is a Flask app that allows you to browse and view the files in your local folders using Microsoft Edge browser and Copilot.
+binGo is a Flask app that allows you to browse and view the files in your local folders using Microsoft Edge browser and Copilot.

 ## Features